 The 60km track takes 4 days to walk and is graded Moderate.
 Vast tussock-covered ridge-lines and spectacular alpine vistas contrast with lakeside moss-draped beech forest in this wilderness adventure.
-The best time to walk is late October to late April.
+The best time to walk the track is from late October to late April.

 There are three huts and two campsites provided by the Department of Conservation (DOC) at points along the track.
 Manapouri and Te Anau are handy entry/exit points for the Track.
 Both towns have great restaurants, quality accommodation and quintessential alpine lake scenery.

-Explore this trail on our Fiorldand, Hollyford and Stewart Island Trails
+Explore this trail on our Fiordland, Hollyford and Stewart Island Trails.

 4. The Heaphy Track

 Where mountains and sea combine, The Heaphy Track is located in the Kahurangi National Park connecting the Aorere Valley in Golden Bay with Karamea along the West Coast.
 Every day along the track offers something new in scenery and combines the best of New Zealand alpine environments with palm-fringed coastlines.

 The 82km track is graded Moderate and takes 4-5 days to walk.
 You’ll pass through ancient beech forests, tussock land, limestone caves and cliffs, cross rivers and trek through the rainforest.
 An abundance of native birds can be found in this region and huts are spaced evenly along the track.